bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 5. Github code repository: `https://github.com/jonbash/CountdownTracker`
 6. Github Project/Trello Board: `https://github.com/jonbash/CountdownTracker/projects/1`

+Description:

+> Create a record of some event happening in the future and provide an interface to show how many days, hours, minutes, seconds are left.
+Let the user add tags or categories to each event.
+Provide settings to allow the user to decide how granular the countdowns should be.
+Allow the user to sort/filter the events by tags/categories or show in order of when they will come due.

 ## Part 1: Brainstorming

 Add photos, notes, and sketches from your brain storming session.